 # store a short DNA sequence in the variable banana banana = "ATGCGTA" # now print the DNA sequence print(banana)

 What makes a good variable name?
 Generally, it's a good idea to use a variable name that gives us a clue as to what the variable refers to.
 In this example,

 my_dna is a good variable name, because it tells us that the content of the variable is a DNA sequence.
 Conversely,

 banana is a bad variable name, because it doesn't really tell us anything about the value that's stored.
 As you read through the code examples in these pages, you'll get a better idea of what constitutes good and bad variable names.

 This idea – that names for things are arbitrary, and can be anything we like – is a theme that will occur many times, so it's important to keep it in mind.
 Occasionally you will see a variable name that looks like it has some sort of relationship with the value it points to:

 but don't be fooled!
 Variable names and strings are separate things.

 I said above that variable names can be anything we want, but it's actually not quite that simple – there are some rules we have to follow.
 We are only allowed to use letters, numbers, and underscores, so we can't have variable names that contain odd characters like £, ^ or %.
 We are not allowed to start a name with a number (though we can use numbers in the middle or at the end of a name).
 Finally, we can't use a word that's already built in to the Python language like "print".

-my_dna, MY_DNA, My_DNA and My_Dna are all separate variables.
-Technically this means that you could use all four of those names in a Python program to store different values, but please don’t do this – it is very easy to become confused when you use very similar variable names.
+My_Dna are all different variables.
+Technically this means that you could use all four of those names in a Python program to store different values, but please don't do this – it is very easy to become confused when you use very similar variable names.